atwellpub/pure-js-remember-form-inputs/README.md

 # How to contribute

-Feel free to fork and add pull requests, open issues.
-Feel free to fork and modify.
+Feel free to open issues.
+Currently does not support textareas but won't be hard to write in.

 # Licensing